leofk/graphic-1/README.md

-# For the First Time
+# For the First Time.

 Keybinds:
 - W: Armadillo moves _forwards_ relative to its current orientation.